Master of Arts in Interdisciplinary StudiesMajor: IS

 - TOEFL score if the applicant's native language is not English and he/she has not earned a degree from a university or college in the U.S.;

 - A written statement of career objectives and rationale for the interdisciplinary research objective.

 Only upon receipt of a letter of admission from the Office of Graduate Admissions may the applicant enroll for course work.
 There is no guarantee, however, that the desired degree program will be approved.
-Admission will be conditional until the program proposal has been submitted and approved by the Graduate School.
+Admission will be conditional until the program proposal has been submitted and approved by the School of Interdisciplinary and Graduate Studies.
 During the initial semester, the curricular requirements of the program must be worked out with a supervisory committee of at least three faculty members.
 The chair, as well as the majority of the committee, must be members of the Graduate Faculty.

-All departments or programs in which the student proposes to take more than 3 hours of graduate course work must offer degrees through the Graduate School; and, before submitting a program proposal, the student must have the permission of the department or program to take those courses.
+All departments or programs in which the student proposes to take more than 3 hours of graduate course work must offer degrees through the School of Interdisciplinary and Graduate Studies; and, before submitting a program proposal, the student must have the permission of the department or program to take those courses.

 - An overall minimum of 30 semester hours at 500 or 600 level.

 - A thesis (maximum of 6 hours for thesis in a 30-hour program) or six (6) additional hours of 600- level courses for non-thesis.
 Interdisciplinary students must enroll in GS 699 for thesis credit.